 - Learning journey - Years 7 and 8

 In Years 7 and 8 we seek to capture and nurture the enthusiasm of our younger students with a range of classic and contemporary topics drawing from all corners of the subject.
-Year 7 students learn map skills and explore the East Anglian coastline, plate tectonics and rainforest ecosystems.
-In Year 8 we study geographical issues under the title of Contemporary Geographical Challenge, including the use of nuclear power, the disappearing Arctic and global inequalities.
+Year 7 students learn map skills, explore the East Anglian coastline, investigate issues in rainforest ecosystems and explore the geographies of health.
+In Year 8 we continue to study geographical issues under the title of Contemporary Geographical Challenge, including the use of nuclear power, the disappearing Arctic and global inequalities.
+Students engage with ‘Geography in the News’ – an innovative scheme of learning presented at national conferences – which allows them to investigate the specific contemporary geography that interests them.
+It highlights how contemporary and important the subject is – from hurricane and disaster management, to immigration policies and anthropogenic climate change.
+Students are given the freedom to follow their own geographical inquisitiveness.

-We firmly believe that geography cannot only be studied in the classroom and that students must experience places and environments first-hand.
+We firmly believe that geography should not only be studied in the classroom and that students must experience places and environments first-hand.
 We therefore run fieldtrips in almost every year.
 Year 7 students travel to the North Norfolk coast to investigate coastal erosion and deposition.
-Year 8s visit a power plant.

 - Learning journey - GCSE

 The GCSE course is exciting and contemporary whilst also being rigorous and challenging, and provides an excellent platform for A level studies.
 The GCSE has both human and physical geography elements and there are fieldwork skills built into the schemes of learning.
-Topics include Landscapes of the UK, People of the UK, Ecosystems of the Planet, People of the Planet and Environmental Threats to out Planet.
+Topics include Landscapes of the UK, People of the UK, Ecosystems of the Planet, People of the Planet and Environmental Threats to our Planet.
 We firmly believe that Geography cannot only be studied in the classroom and that students must experience places and environments first-hand.
-Local fieldwork has included travel to the Olympics site in Stratford to explore the impact of the games and visits to Epping Forest.
+GCSE geographers have a residential fieldtrip down to the stunning Jurassic Coast World heritage Site where they examine a range of issues pertinent to the course as well as collecting and analysing fieldwork data out in the field.

 - Providing stretch